zibo-zhang-9/Deep-Learning-for-Vehicle-Control-End-to-End-Autonomous-Driving/README.md

 Traditional vehicle control relies on model-based approaches such as PID or MPC.

-In contrast, this project explores a data-driven alternative, where a neural network learns the control policy directly from data.
+In contrast, this project explores a data-driven alternative, where a neural network learns the control strategy directly from data.

 The problem is formulated as a supervised learning task, where:

 - Input: vehicle states (position, velocity, orientation) + reference trajectory
 - Output: control commands (steering angle, acceleration command)

-The objective is to approximate a mapping: (state, trajectory) → control enabling **accurate and stable trajectory tracking**.
+The objective is to approximate a mapping: (state, trajectory) → control, which enables **accurate and stable trajectory tracking**.

 ---